Key events in Wisconsin surrounding Rittenhouse shootings

 Nov.
 20 — Rittenhouse posts bail and is released.
 Hours later, one of his attorneys tweets a picture of Rittenhouse with actor Ricky Schroder, who the attorney says donated to Rittenhouse.

 Jan.
-5, 2021 — A Wisconsin prosecutor declines to charge Kenosha Officer Rusten Sheskey, who is white, in Blake’s shooting.
+5, 2021 — A Wisconsin prosecutor declines to charge Kenosha Officer Rusten Sheskey, who is white, in Blake’s shooting, ruling that Blake had a knife and the officer had a reasonable self-defense claim.
 Subdued protests follow.

 Feb.
 3 — Prosecutors ask for a new arrest warrant after Rittenhouse failed to tell the court of an address change.
 Rittenhouse’s attorney says death threats drove his client into an “undisclosed Safe House.”
 Judge Bruce Schroeder later denies the request.